xanarin/KnowledgeTechTeamPresentation/website/content/blog/maven-tutorial.md

 ## Running Your First Maven Project
 At the top level of the your project (where `pom.xml` lives), run ``mvn clean compile``.
 You will see some output from downloading libraries the first time.
 The first run will be slower than most consecutive runs due to downloading libraries for the first time.
-Run `java com.5914maven.app1.App` to see `Hello World!` appear!!!
+Run `java com.5914maven.app1.App` to see the message _"Hello World!"_ appear!

 You can also package the app into your desired format (we are using jar, defined in the POM) by running `mvn package`.
-Run with `java -cp target/my-app-1.0-SNAPSHOT.jar com.5914maven.app1.App`.
+You can run the newly-packaged app with `java -cp target/my-app-1.0-SNAPSHOT.jar com.5914maven.app1.App`.